 There are four major rules of writing a captivating headline.

 If you want to write an irresistible headline, the first thing that you need to do is make it unique.
 If you write headlines that are similar to others in your industry, then you can’t stand out from the competition.

 If you sound like everyone else, customers will probably ignore you.
 But if you create something useful and original, your audience will be delighted.

 2. Make It Specific

-In order for your headline to be unique, it has to be specific.
+In order for your headlines to be unique, they have to be specific.
 You should provide the audience with enough context that will make them want to learn more.
 If your title is not distinctive enough, your customers won’t even be interested in seeing if what you wrote has value or not.

 3. Encourage Urgency